Skip to main content

 Edit elements in a node

 To edit the elements within a node, click on the element.
-The elements panel opens, and from here you can change the parameters of the current element.
+The elements panel opens and you can change the parameters of the current element.

 Node options

-When you hover over a condition node or an action node, you have the following options:
+When you hover over a condition node or an action node, a floating toolbar appears above the node.
+Additionally, you can interact with the node handle to rearrange your flow.

 • Duplicate

-Deletes the node from the canvas.
-This option is not available for the trigger node.
+Deletes the node and its elements from the canvas.

 JavaScript errors detected